ci4rail/bogie-pdm-frontend/README.md

 ## Prepare:

+* Clone this repository or download the zip file and extract it.
 * Check if the settings in `analysis/account.py` are correct.
 * Create `analysis/user.creds` file with NATS user JWT and NKEY seed.
 Example: